SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Preliminaries: Training Objectives for Autoregressive Models

-In the field of reinforcement learning, several methods have been discovered which can minimize divergences such as Wasserstein and JS between the distribution of trajectories from an expert and a learned policy.
-The approaches are non-adversarial, even though the expert density is not known \cite{garg2021iq, swamyMomentsMatchingTradeoffs2021, barde2020adversarial, al2023ls}.
-A key feature of these methods is that they operate on \emph{occupancy measures} instead of joint distributions, a concept which we introduce in the next section \ref{sec:method}.
+In reinforcement learning, there are several methods which can minimize diverse divergences between the distribution of trajectories from an expert and a learned policy.
+The approaches are non-adversarial, even with unknown expert density \citep{garg2021iq, swamyMomentsMatchingTradeoffs2021, barde2020adversarial, al2023ls}.
+A key feature of these methods is that they operate on \emph{occupancy measures} instead of joint distributions, a concept which we describe in the next section.